What Is the Securing Open Source Software Act?

 The Securing Open Source Software Act will have to pass a vote in the Senate, the House of Representatives, and be signed by President Biden to become law.
 That process could take months, and the bill might undergo several rounds of revisions in the meantime.
 It is, however, encouraging that it has support from both sides of the aisle, indicating that both Democrats and Republicans agree that open source software security is vitally important.

 It’s important to remember that the bill does not include any mandates or regulations that would directly impact the private sector.
 Still, if it passes, it would send a clear message that all organizations, regardless of industry, should not neglect open source security.
-It would also hopefully encourage more companies to adopt security best practices, like creating OSPOs and generating SBOMs.
-For help addressing open source vulnerabilities, process definition around SBOM results, and implementation of OSPOs, organizations can seek external technical and consultative support from experts in the space.
+It would also hopefully encourage more companies to adopt security best practices, i.e. OSPOs, SBOMs, and OSS governance policies.
+For help addressing vulnerabilities and meeting open source compliance standards, process definition around SBOM results, and implementation of OSPOs, organizations can seek external technical and consultative support from experts in the space.

-On March 23, join Javier Perez, Chief OSS Evangelist for Perforce Software, for a presentation on the changing landscape of open source security and compliance.
+In this on-demand webinar, Javier Perez, Chief OSS Evangelist for Perforce Software, explains the changing landscape of open source security and compliance.
+Learn about common CVEs, the risks of EOL software, and new cybersecurity initiatives focused on open source software.

 - Blog - Understanding CVEs and CVSS Scores